 - Are these meetings always necessary?

-- Is the purpose always clear?
+- Do you issue and agenda and is the purpose always clear?

 - Do you know what you really want from these meetings?

 - Do you ensure that you, and others, are fully prepared beforehand?

 - Do you set finish times and, if you do, do you stick to those times?

 - Do we ensure we leave the meetings with a clear plan with meaningful actions, owners and timescales?